786mrnoor/web-development-notes/js/js-for-backend/git-and-github.md

 Git is a distributed version control system that tracks changes in code.

+**Distributed** → Each user has a complete copy of the project's history and code on their local machine, rather than relying on a central server for all versioning information.

 ## GitHub

 GitHub is a cloud-based hosting service for Git repositories.